MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/troubleshoot-known-issues-biztalk-install-setup.md

 ```

 **Cause**
 This error can occur if an .mdf file or an .ldf file already exists in the \MSSQL\data folder of the computer running SQL Server that has the same name as the .mdf file or the .ldf file that the BizTalk Server configuration program is trying to create.
 The names of the .mdf file and the .ldf file that are created for the databases are derived from the name of the database that is specified in the BizTalk Server configuration program with an .mdf and an .ldf extension appended.

 **Resolution**
 To resolve this behavior, use one of the following methods:

 - Delete any .mdf files or .ldf files that have names that match the names of any databases that you are creating.

 - Choose database names that do not match the names of any .mdf files or .ldf files that already exist in the \Program Files\Microsoft SQL Server\MSSQL\data folder of your SQL server.

 ### Configuration fails on a domain controller when specifying local accounts

 **Problem**
 When running the BizTalk Server configuration program on a domain controller, configuration fails if you specified a local group (for example, BizTalk Host Users Group) for either the BizTalkServerApplication host or the BizTalkIsolatedHost host.

 **Cause**
 A domain controller automatically treats a local Windows group as a domain Windows group (there is no such thing as local Windows group on a domain controller).
 If you specified a local Windows group for the host while running the configuration program, configuration will fail when trying to create a SQL Server logon for the group.
 The configuration program does not disable the local Windows group option when the server is a domain controller.

 **Resolution**
 Specify domain groups for the hosts that are created during configuration.

 ### Configuration fails to create SQL Server Analysis database if the SQL server has been renamed

 **Problem**
 If you have renamed the computer on which you installed SQL Server Analysis Server, the configuration program fails when it tries to create the new SQL Server Analysis database and an error similar to the following is generated:

 ```
 Cannot connect to the repository.

 Analysis server: <machine name\>

 Error:

 '\\\\<machine name\>\MsOLAPRepository$\msmdrep.mdb' is not a valid path.

 Make sure that you correctly spell the path name and that you are

 connected to the server on which the file resides.
 ```

 **Cause**
 The configuration program is unable to determine the new name of the computer on which you installed SQL Server Analysis Server.

 **Resolution**
 Perform the following manual steps to update Analysis Server with the new computer name:

-1. On the SQL Server, open **Microsoft SQL Server**, select **Analysis Services**, and then click **Analysis Manager**.
+1. On the SQL Server, open **Microsoft SQL Server**, select **Analysis Services**, and then select **Analysis Manager**.

-2. In the **Analysis Manager** navigation panel, double-click the **Analysis Servers** node to expand it.
+1. In the **Analysis Manager** navigation panel, double-select the **Analysis Servers** node to expand it.

-3. Right-click the server with the repository connection string you want to edit, and then select **Edit Repository Connection String**.
+1. Open the shortcut menu for the server with the repository connection string that you want to edit, and select **Edit Repository Connection String**.

-4. In the **Edit Repository Connection String** dialog box, verify the server name in this string and update it to the new computer name if it is incorrect.
+1. In the **Edit Repository Connection String** dialog box, verify the server name in this string and update it to the new computer name if it is incorrect.

-5. Navigate to the following location: <*installation directory*>\Program Files\Microsoft Analysis Services\Bin.
+1. Navigate to the following location: <*installation directory*>\Program Files\Microsoft Analysis Services\Bin.

-6. Right-click the **Bin** folder, and then click **Sharing and Security**.
-The **Bin Properties** dialog box appears.
+1. Open the shortcut menu for the **Bin** folder, and select **Sharing and Security**, which opens the **Bin Properties** box.

-7. In the **Bin Properties** dialog box, click the **Sharing** tab to verify that all Online Analytical Processing (OLAP) administrators have full permissions to this folder.
+1. In the **Bin Properties** box, select the **Sharing** tab, and check that all Online Analytical Processing (OLAP) administrators have full permissions to this folder.

 ### Artifacts disappear from Configuration Database on redeployment of assemblies from Visual Studio

 **Problem**
 When a BizTalk Server project is redeployed at the project level within Visual Studio, all artifacts contained within the project that reference the project being redeployed will appear to vanish when the BizTalk Server MMC is refreshed.

 **Cause**
 To illustrate the cause of this problem, consider the following example based on a sample BizTalk Server solution where a user wants to redeploy the Maps project.
 Note that compiling projects yields individual assemblies.
 The following figure indicates the state of the solution before the user does a redeployment.
 The relationships among the artifacts are as follows:

 - Orch1, Orch2, Maps, Pipelines, and Schemas are projects.

 - Orch1 references Maps, which in turn references Schemas.

 - Orch2 references Schemas.

 - Pipelines references Schemas.

 ![Diagram showing the state of a sample BizTalk Server solution before a user redeploys the Maps project.](../install-and-config-guides/media/bcd_ExistingBizTalkServerSolutionc.gif)